 Proven in Combat

 We are quite fortunate in our day and age that historical archives have preserved the methods and techniques of past civilizations regarding both their combat sports (such as submission grappling), and their actual martial arts.
 These archives are very important, as they express the judgment of people who actually participated in wars throughout history, and thus understood what happens during combat very well.
 It is also extremely noteworthy that the martial arts documented in the archaeological and historic archives of diverse peoples throughout time portray an evident likeness among themselves.
 This is clearly no coincidence.
 Ancient peoples, as well as medieval and Renaissance societies, clearly chose what was truly useful in combat – martial arts trends and fashions are the result of times of peace, not times of war and turmoil, where what is practical is kept and propagated.

-After this “mental” level is complete, the student may attempt to move on to the spiritual level (or not as he chooses).
-In this attempt, each student’s experiences are unique and extremely personal, as he is constantly using his will, emotional and mental “silence” to come in touch with that part of the Divine we all retain within ourselves.
-The student is free to pursue whatever means he chooses to attempt this path – it is not something that is taught within the school, but only recognized.
 In Pammachon, there is only one maxim for training at this level, replicated again and again in East and West and found by the author over the doors of a church in a Greek Orthodox monastery in Crete: “Mind is that which decorates all and the reason for all being.”

 In summary then, Pammachon has re-emerged in its classical form, as a timeless discipline combining a historically proven martial art that has seen global use, with a method of training the mind, beyond dogma and cultural discrimination.